This entry covers ...

 Martindale-Hubbell publishes a correlation table cross-referencing between the Code and the Rules.
 This table is also available on Lexis (ETHICS;CODES -- search: "title(correlation)").

 Hazard & Hodes' The Law of Lawyering: A Handbook on The Model Rules of Professional Conduct (Aspen Law & Business) is a 2-volume treatise explaining the Rules in prose.

-The ABA publishes two books on the legislative history of the Model Rules: The legislative history of the model rules of professional conduct: Their development in the ABA House of Delegates and A legislative history: The development of the ABA model rules of professional conduct, 1982-1998 and
+The ABA publishes two books on the legislative history of the Model Rules: The legislative history of the model rules of professional conduct: Their development in the ABA House of Delegates (no longer updated) and A legislative history: The development of the ABA model rules of professional conduct (updated every few years), and

 The date each state adopted the Code and/or Rules is listed in Appendix 4 of Hazard & Hodes' The Law of Lawyering, the Martindale-Hubbell Law Digest for each state, as well as in each state's statutes.

 ABA Model Code of Judicial Conduct: The ABA's Model Code of Judicial Conduct is posted on the ABA website.
 Use Shepard's Professional and Judicial Conduct Citations to find cases and law review articles that discuss sections of the Model codes and rules (and ABA opinions) in paper or on Lexis.
 See "Shepardizing."

 B. Rules for U.S. Judges: U.S. judges are governed by the Code of Conduct for United States Judges.
 Each edition of the Code and any amendments are published